So you've been hearing a lot about data processing but still don't quite understand it? We're here to help.

 Cloud technology & data analytics platforms

 Cloud technology has revolutionized the way businesses handle data processing, offering scalable, cost-effective, and location-independent solutions.
 Some of the highest-ranked cloud providers include Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
-These services enable organizations to deploy data analytics platforms and infrastructure without the need for maintaining on-premise hardware.
+These services enable organizations to deploy data analytics platforms and infrastructure without the need to maintain on-premise hardware.

 Cloud-based data analytics platforms offer tools and frameworks for ingesting, processing, and visualizing data.
 Typical components of these platforms include: